Can you feel it when you walk outside?

-Ok, so chambray isn’t exactly a fall- and winter-specific shirt.
-But!
-I think of them like jeans: easily worn year-round.
-So if you already have a favorite chambray, keep on wearing it through the winter months, if you please (I know I do).
+Chambray isn’t exactly a fall- and winter-specific shirt.
+But… I think of it like denim: easily worn year-round.
+So if you already have a favorite chambray, keep on wearing it through the winter months.

-As far as OCBDs, brands do make lighter-weight versions for spring and summer, but your standard Oxford cloth is pretty substantial and a great option for fall and winter.
+As far as OCBDs, brands make lighter-weight versions for spring and summer.
+But your standard Oxford cloth is pretty substantial and a great option for fall and winter.

-I’d also consider flannel and twill shirting; both will keep you warmer during the winter months.
+I’d also consider flannel and twill shirts as men’s winter fashion appropriate; they keep you warmer during the winter months.
 Both casual and more formal options exist in both fabrics.

 Fall / Winter Midlayers

 Midlayers are the secret sauce of perfectly-layered wardrobes.
-Instead of wearing one thick, heavy coat, wear a midlayer and a jacket (or a coat that isn’t so thick and heavy).
+Instead of wearing one heavy coat, wear a midlayer and a jacket or light coat.

 Having two warm layers makes it easier to regulate body temperature, vs. just a shirt and a thick, heavy coat.

 If it gets too warm and you only have a coat on, you’re out of luck.
-You basically have to take off the coat, and… that’s it.
+Your only option is to take off the coat.
 That’s all you have.
-With no midlayer, you’ll get cold 4 minutes later and have to put the coat back on, and then take it off when you get warm again… it’s a vicious cycle.
+With no midlayer, you’ll get cold 4 minutes later and have to put the coat back on.
+And then take it off when you get warm again… it’s a vicious cycle.

 It’s important to make sure you have 2-3 versatile middle layers, such as vests and quarter zip sweaters (which are pretty much interchangeable).
 To maximize versatility, stick with neutral colors like grey, navy, black, tan or brown.